When can you start wearing a poppy and where to buy one this year

 See more

-"This is a physical reminder of all those that have served and sacrificed, with British and Commonwealth soldiers, sailors, airmen and women represented, together with members of the emergency services and civilians, ensuring that no-one is forgotten," states the Royal British Legion website.
+The Royal British Legion website states: “This is a physical reminder of all those that have served and sacrificed, with British and Commonwealth soldiers, sailors, airmen and women represented, together with members of the emergency services and civilians, ensuring that no-one is forgotten.

-Remembrance Day 2022 will be on Friday 11 November.
-Also known as Armistice Day, it takes place on the same date - the 11th - every year.
-This is because on 11th November 1918, the truce to end the First World War was signed.
+Remembrance Day 2023 will be on Saturday 11 November.
+Also known as Armistice Day, it takes place on the same date – the 11th – every year.

 Two servicemen in uniform selling poppies for the Poppy Appeal